 In accordance with the NYSE's listing requirements, the Board of Directors has evaluated, for each of the independent director nominees, his or her independence from the Company and its management.
 In its evaluation, the Board of Directors reviewed whether any transactions or relationships exist currently, or existed during the past three years, between each nominee and the Company or its subsidiaries, affiliates or independent auditors.
 The Board of Directors also examined whether there were any transactions or relationships between each nominee and members of the senior management of the Company or their affiliates.
 Based on this review and the NYSE's definition of "independence," the Board of Directors has determined that a majority of the Board of Directors is "independent."
 The independent directors currently are Ms. Hopkins and Messrs.
 Byom, Costley, Jenness, Johnson and Ricciardi.
 Based on the NYSE's listing requirements, the Board of Directors has also determined that each of the members of our Compensation and Talent Management Committee is "independent".
-The Board of Directors has also determined that each of the members of our Audit Committee is "independent" for purposes of Rule 10A-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the NYSE's listing requirements, and that each of Messrs.
+The Board of Directors has also determined that each of the members of our Compensation and Talent Management Committee is "independent".
+The Board of Directors has also determined that each of the members of our Compensation and Talent Management Committee is "independent".
+The Board of Directors has also determined that each of the members of our Compensation and Talent Management Committee is "independent" for purposes of Rule 10A-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the NYSE's listing requirements, and that each of Messrs.
 Byom, Costley, Jenness and Johnson is an "audit committee financial expert" as that term is defined by SEC regulations.
 The Board of Directors has also determined that Christopher J. Coughlin, who is nominated for election to the Board at the Annual Meeting, would be considered "independent" and an "audit committee financial expert" should he be elected to the Board.